 Building a gaming rig is expensive.
 It can be easy to just pick up the first mouse you see for the cost of a pack of biscuits and call it a day.
 But why not go the extra mile and purchase one of the best gaming mice, too?
-Throw in the best gaming keyboard and you’re ready to slay trolls and blast zombie heads.
+Throw in the best gaming keyboard, the best gaming router, the best gaming chair and a reliable headset into the mix, and you’re ready to slay trolls and blast zombie heads.

 Corsair Dark Core RGB

 Jump To Review

 |Neat design.
 Great customization options.
 Diverse set of buttons.
 Save with Amazon||Slightly heavy.
 Uncomfortable for people with small hands||Sleek, minimalistic and handsome, the Corsair Dark Core is a great mouse for RPG and strategy players.|

 Logitech Proteus Spectrum